A Gift 85 Years in the Making

 Imagine you lost your parents years ago.
 Imagine that today–decades after they passed–a stranger delivers to you a final letter from them.
 You thought you would never hear from them again.
 But here they are, one last time.

 Emily Crowhurst never imagined she would receive such a letter.
-Through love, war, loss, and a dash of genealogical good fortune, that all changed one day in 1999.
+But through love, war, loss, and a dash of genealogical good fortune, that all changed one day in 1999.

 Private Thomas Hughes, a soldier since 1905, was a member of the Durham Light Infantry in England.
 He was among the first soldiers called to the war in 1914.
 BritishArmedForces.org states that Private Hughes and his brothers-in-arms “landed at St Nazaire and made their way to the River Aisne, north of Rheims, where Germans were dug in.
 [Hughes] and 40 comrades died on September 21 .
 His body was never recovered and he is commemorated with 4,000 British ‘unknown soldiers’ at the La Ferte-Sous-Jouarre memorial.”